CircuitVerse/Blog/content/posts/Pragati_UserOnlineDocumentation.md

 | 7 | Saving Projects Within The CircuitVerse Simulator | This video demonstrates how the circuits can be saved using the CircuitVerse platform | [https://youtu.be/b4SXde9huFQ](https://youtu.be/b4SXde9huFQ) |

-3. **New UI Revamp Documentation: **While videos improve the onboarding experience, the user documentation offers detailed explanations of different features and functionalities for users to be more successful while building the simulation.
+3.**New UI Revamp Documentation:** While videos improve the onboarding experience, the user documentation offers detailed explanations of different features and functionalities for users to be more successful while building the simulation.

     While preparing for the GSOD proposal, I had extensively audited the existing documentation for documentation gaps and improved areas.
 For this task, I referenced existing documentation for exploring different specific technical details of different circuit elements.
 I used the existing referenced live circuits in my documentation also.
 This process also entailed several meetings and review sessions with subject matter experts (SMEs) to gather input and additional information.